Identifying the Effect of Persuasion: The Local and Marginal Persuasion Rates

 \Cref{thm:mte} does not consider the other two scenarios of data availability.
-This is mainly because continuous instruments are rare in the context of persuasion and we are not aware of any applications where continuous instruments are available while the outcome and treatment are not jointly observed.
+This is mainly because continuous instruments are relatively infrequent in the context of persuasion, and we are not aware of any applications where continuous instruments are available while the outcome and treatment are not jointly observed.

 If the support of the exposure rate $e(Z_i)$ is equal to the unit interval $[0,1]$, then \Cref{thm:mte} shows the identification of $\theta_\mte(v)$ for all $v$ in the unit interval.
 Then, we can use $\theta_\mte(v)$ to construct different policy-oriented quantities as in \citet{Heckman/Vytlacil:05} and \citet{carneiro2011}.
-For instance, the persuasion rate of the entire population $\theta$ will be given by
+For instance, the persuasion rate of the entire population can be obtained by $\int_0^1 \theta_\mte(v) dF\{v\mid Y_i(0) = 0\}$, which is equal to